Pipedream (Alan Hull album)

 Pipedream is the first solo album from Lindisfarne singer Alan Hull.
 The album reached No. 29 in the UK, while also charting in Australia.

 Cover artwork

-The cover artwork is based on a painting by René Magritte.
+The cover artwork is based on a painting "The Philosopher's Pipe" by René Magritte.

 Music

 "Blue Murder" has been compared to Neil Young's 1969 song "Down by the River".

 Track listing

 All songs written by Alan Hull.